Patoo49/Patoo49.github.io/README.md

 ## **Storyline**

 In Super Soukoban, you play as a warehouse worker who must organize boxes scattered around different levels.
 Each level represents a new challenge where you must use your wits to place all the boxes in their proper spots.
-The game doesn't have a complex storyline, but its simplicity is part of its charm, focusing on pure puzzle-solving gameplay.
+The game doesn't have a complex storyline, only that the worker want to get some money for buy his dream car, but its simplicity is part of its charm, focusing on pure puzzle-solving gameplay.

 ---